theeugenechong/tp/docs/DeveloperGuide.md

 Upon launching the app, the user starts at the **verification** layer where they can only [log in](UserGuide.md#login) or [register](UserGuide.md#user-registration).
-Entering valid sign in details will then grant the user access to the **features** layer where they can input commands like `cf` and `available` to use cOOPer's features.
+Entering valid credentials will then grant the user access to the **features** layer where they can input commands like `cf` and `available` to use cOOPer's features.
 At this layer, entering the `logout` command will bring the user back to the verification layer.